namin/dot/README.md

 The DOT calculus proposes a new type-theoretic foundation for languages like Scala.
-The latest rules ([PDF](http://lampwww.epfl.ch/~amin/dot/current_rules.pdf)) are for a small-step variant with full subtyping lattice, recursive types including their subtyping and dependent method types.
+The latest rules ([PDF](http://lampwww.epfl.ch/~amin/dot/current_rules.pdf)) are for a small-step variant with full subtyping lattice, recursive types including their subtyping, and dependent method types.
 Here is the corresponding [mechanized soundness proof](https://github.com/TiarkRompf/minidot/blob/master/dev2016/dot_storeless_tidy.v).

 Historical development: